beerlington/classy_enum/README.md

 end
 ```

-The class order will define the enum member order as well as additional ClassyEnum behavior, which is described further down in this document.
+NOTE: The class order is important because it defines the enum member ordering as well as additional ClassyEnum behavior described below.

 ### 2. Customize the Enum